jeff-1amstudios/jeff-1amstudios.github.io/_posts/2016-07-03-c64-animated-gif.markdown

 Instead I wrote [gif-to-c64-sprites](https://github.com/jeff-1amstudios/gif-to-c64-sprites) - a little node script which uses [gifsicle](https://www.npmjs.com/package/gifsicle) and [get-pixels](https://www.npmjs.com/package/get-pixels) to pick out pixel data from each frame in an animated gif.
 Each frame is converted into a C64 sprite chunk by bitshifting pixels into byte buffers.
 As it only currently outputs single-color sprites, it works best for cartoon-like source images.

-Below are some cool examples I generated using the tool and the C64 sprite animation code above.
+Below are some examples I generated using the tool and the C64 sprite animation code above.

 <div class="row" id="examples">
   <div class="col-lg-1"></div>